xVapure/jerrybotreborn/README.md

 # Jerry bot reborn (economic features)
-A Discord bot with economics features, I'm too lazy to explain just setup and use `j!help` **HOW TO INSTALL?**
+A Discord bot with economics features, I'm too lazy to explain just setup and use `j!help`\n **HOW TO INSTALL?**

 - Have Pycord/Discord.py installed